hoangduytran/blender-manual/manual/files/media/image_formats.rst

       Lossy compression for 16 bit float images, at fixed 2.3:1 ratio with further compression on areas of flat color are further compressed, such as alpha channels.

+.. _bpy.types.ImageFormatSettings.use_preview:

 Preview
-   On rendering animations (or single frames via command line), Blender saves the same image also as a JPEG, for quick preview or download.
+   When rendering animations (or single frames via command line), save a JPEG copy of the image, for a quick preview.

 Radiance HDR